jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **PhD** – The Graduate Center, CUNY, Philosophy, June 2020

-Area of Specialization: Social and Political Philosophy; Ethics
+Areas of Specialization: Social and Political Philosophy; Ethics

 Areas of Competence: Philosophy, Politics, and Economics; Philosophy of Race and Gender; Philosophy of Science